 Naval Historical Center

-Mount Vernon 102k At the New York Navy Yard, 8 July 1918, after having been painted in pattern camouflage.
+Mount Vernon 102k At the New York Navy Yard, 8 July 1918, after having been painted in pattern camouflage

 U.S. Navy photo NH 45747

 Mount Vernon 124k Steaming towards Brest, France, after she had been torpedoed by German submarine U-82 in the eastern Atlantic on 5 September 1918.
-An escorting destroyer is laying a smoke screen in the background.
+An escorting destroyer is laying a smoke screen in the background

 Collection of Lieutenant Commander P.W.
-Yeatman, USN (Retired).
+Yeatman, USN (Retired)

 U.S. Navy photo NH 89149

 Mount Vernon 147k In drydock at Brest, France, after she was torpedoed by a German submarine on 5 September 1918.
-USS Prometheus [Repair Ship No.2] is in the right distance, inside the breakwater.
+USS Prometheus [Repair Ship No.2] is in the right distance, inside

 U.S. Navy photo NH 157